FAU-Paleo/apw_2023/docs/data/3_phylogenetics/08_Tree_Inference.md

 This is the most simple version of the Mk model.
 In order to relax some of the assumptions of this model we can go on to add extensions that allow the model to more accurately represent morphological evolution.

 ##### Across site transition variation (+Gamma)
 Allowing sites to transition from one state to another at different rates may be more realistic than the assumption that they would all have equal rates.
-In order to incorporate this into our model we need to first set up the Gamma-distributed rate variation
+In order to incorporate this into our model we need to first set up the Gamma-distributed rate variation.

 ``` {r gamma, eval=TRUE}
 alpha_inv ~ dnExponential(1)